Vaibhavabhaysharma/Vaibhavabhaysharma/README.md

 #### About Me
 <br/>
-- 🔭 I’m currently working on a few ML projects. 📈📉📊
+- 🔭 I’m currently working on a few ML projects. 📈📉📊<br/>
-- 🌱 I’m currently learning Web development and Web design side by side.
+- 🌱 I’m currently learning Web development and Web design side by side.<br/>
-- 👯 I’m looking to collaborate on my CRM application 👀
+- 👯 I’m looking to collaborate on my CRM application 👀<br/>
-- 🤔 I’m looking for help with anything which I can learn from you.
+- 🤔 I’m looking for help with anything which I can learn from you.<br/>
-- 💬 Ask me about anything, I will satisfy you.
+- 💬 Ask me about anything, I will satisfy you.<br/>
-- 📫 How to reach me:<a href="mailto:vaibhavmcudc145@gmail.com">mail me</a>
+- 📫 How to reach me:<a href="mailto:vaibhavmcudc145@gmail.com">mail me</a><br/>
-- 😄 Pronouns: Abhay/Chicku
+- 😄 Pronouns: Abhay/Chicku<br/>
-- ⚡ Fun fact: Superman didn't always fly...🦸🏻
+- ⚡ Fun fact: Superman didn't always fly...🦸🏻<br/>